 Creates data partitions (for instance, a training and a test set) based on a

-dataframe that can also be stratified (i.e., evenly spread a given factor)
+data frame that can also be stratified (i.e., evenly spread a given factor)

-using the group
+using the by

 argument.